htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/client/README.md

 - Press F5 to launch an extension host window
   - If this prompts you with a menu of choices, choose the one that mentions "Extension Development"

-Currently, you'll see an error message appear saying that the client can't connect to the server.
-This is expected, as we haven't yet linked it to a server.
-The client-side functionality, namely highlighting, should work regardless.